Liftlab - Logo

 • Execute one controlled move, monitor, then iterate.

-• Prioritize 1–2 incrementality tests where uncertainty is highest, feeding results back into LiftLab's Agile MMM so every reallocation cycle compounds on the last.
+• Prioritize 1–2 incrementality tests where uncertainty is highest, feeding results back into the Agile MMM so every marketing budget optimization cycle compounds on the last.

 Start small.
 One move, one monitoring plan.